Tolowa language: Siletz Dee-ni

+Courses for 6th- through 8th-graders have been offered at Oregon's Siletz Valley Charter School.
+Alfred "Bud" Lane has gathered 14,000 words of Siletz Dee-ni, in an online audio/picture dictionary for the use of the community.

 Phonology

 As with many Athabaskan languages, Tolowa features contrasting aspirated, unaspirated, and ejective stops, as well as contrasting vowel length and nasality.
 Tolowa is not fully tonal, but instead has a pitch accent.
 This is typical of the Pacific Coast Athabaskan languages.